prograwan/iniparse/readme.md

 Iniconfig.H is an empty file for the user, when users need to customize some implementation can modify this file

-* INIJSON macros: default = = 1, cjson source code must be provided at this time (because the project depend on him at this time, otherwise please define INIJSON = 0)
+* INIJSON macro: default = = 1, cjson source code must be provided at this time (because the project depend on him at this time, otherwise please define INIJSON = 0)
-* INIPORTENABLE macros: default = = 0, for using iniparse built-in the implementation of the algorithm, when INIPORTENABLE!= 0 when the user must provide algorithm implementation
+* INIPORTENABLE macro: default = = 0, for using iniparse built-in the implementation of the algorithm, when INIPORTENABLE!= 0 when the user must provide algorithm implementation

 ---
 # Test